 When painting a wood surface, you must consider humidity because the wood absorbs moisture from the surrounding air.
 This process impedes adhesion of the paint to the surface and causes the paint to bubble and peel.
 One of the benefits of interior painting has to be the ability to control the climate.
 You can get rid of excessive humidity by running a dehumidifier or the air conditioning unit.

-If you have questions about when you should begin your painting job, give the professionals at Five Star Painting a call.
+If you have questions about when you should begin your painting job, contact the professionals at Five Star Painting a call.
 We’re happy to provide you with all the information you need to make the right decision.
+Or, schedule a free estimate if you'd like some professional help getting the job done.
+While you're at it, take a look at the rest of your home.
+Our Neighborly community of home service brands can help you make all of the home improvements you need.
+For example, The Grounds Guys can tell you whether it is too cold to plant new landscaping.